Benchmarking multicultural services

 - Exemplary - Level 5

-Libraries have a well-developed planning program and related promotional activities for NESB audience.
+Libraries have a well-developed planning program and related promotional activities for CALD audience.
 These activities do not form a part of overall library activities, but are still evaluated by management. - Average - Level 3

-Libraries undertake a range of collections/services planning, promotion and access activities.
+Libraries undertake a range of collections /services planning, promotion and access activities.
 Limited evaluation of these services exist and therefore there is limited capacity to input into ongoing planning. - Improving - Level 2

 Libraries allocate limited resources to the area of multicultural service provision. - Entry level - Level 1